openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/config_examples/Optical_Alignment_Procedures.md

    - Observe the point light source projected to the back focal plane

 2. **Y-axis Alignment**:
-   - Adjust the internal cube position along Y-axis using the adjustment screw
+   - Adjust the internal module position along Y-axis using the adjustment screw
    - Move the light point to the center of the back focal plane
    - Use a piece of paper with crosshairs to mark the position